-The following information is a general summary of the current SERS health care plan.
+The following information is a general summary of the SERS health care program as of June 30, 2012.
 It is not a guarantee of a continuation of the type or amount of coverage, if any, which may be available to current or future benefit recipients.